 The problems you need to solve are rare.

-At this point, maybe all you need is 30 minutes with Tony Robbins, and he could provide you incredibly actionable insights on how to solve your problems.
+At this point, maybe all you need is 30 minutes with Bill Gates, and he could provide you incredibly actionable insights on how to solve your problems.

 Where you are in your career will determine the level of mentor you need.

 Before you ask someone to be your mentor, you first need to determine if they are the right person to help you evolve.

 The last thing you want is to waste your time developing a mentor relationship with the wrong person.

 With that out of the way, now we need to understand what the different levels of mentorship are.

 After working with dozens of mentors over the course of the last 7 years, I like to categorize mentors into three different buckets:

 Here’s a quick breakdown of each of the tiers: